 Some of the artifacts from this excavation are now on display at Binghamton University’s Downtown Academic Center, which was built over the site.
 In addition to displaying the artifacts, the locations of the features from the site were incorporated into the floor design in the new building; the exact location and size of the features were represented on the floor of the building’s lobby to give the public a way to conceptualize the layout of the site.

-Artifacts from Urban Sites by Day of Archaeology is licensed under a Creative Commons Attribution 4.0 International License.
+Artifacts from Urban Sites by PAF is licensed under a Creative Commons Attribution 4.0 International License.